 Businesses pay insurance premiums in good faith, under the expectation that, if they ever need to file a claim, the insurance company will provide the necessary money to cover all damages.

 At the law firm of Caddell & Chapman, our lawyers represent businesses in litigation over denied claims, particularly large commercial claims.
-The firm has litigated several large bad faith and coverage lawsuits against major insurance companies, which resulted in substantial recoveries ranging from $7 to over $20 million .
-With two decades of experience on our side, our clients are confident in our ability to successfully resolve these matters.
+The firm has litigated several large bad faith and coverage lawsuits against major insurance companies, which resulted in substantial recoveries ranging from $7 million to over $20 million.
+Knowing we have over two decades of experience on our side, our clients are confident in our ability to successfully resolve these matters.

 Why was the Commercial Claim Filed?

 More often than not, instances of business insurance bad faith arise when a business files a claim for property damage.
 Perhaps the business was damaged due to a natural disaster, such as a hurricane or a fire.
 Perhaps the damage was more subtle, such as mold damage, yet still requires costly repairs.